-compiled these frequently asked questions about estate planning and probate.
-If you would like to set up a free consultation with our Maryland estate planning lawyer, please call us now.
+Our Maryland Probate Attorneys compiled these frequently asked probate questions to answer common questions we receive from clients.
+If you would like to set up a consultation with one of our Maryland Probate Lawyers, please call us at (301)805-5892.

 Probate is the process by which a court supervises the distribution of probate property according to a verified will or the laws of intestate succession to those who will inherit a deceased person’s property.
 Probate property generally includes assets owned individually.
 The primary reasons for avoiding probate involve the costs and time associated with the process.
-However, in Maryland , the actual court costs and probate fees involved in most estates are nominal and the probate process is more streamlined than in the past.
+In Maryland and DC, most probate proceedings take between 7 and 12 months for regular estates.
 For many estates, a valid will and individualized planning can minimize the impact of the probate process.
 However, estate plans effectively utilizing a trust can avoid probate and allow for distribution of assets without court involvement or delay, without disclosure of private financial information, can minimize and/or delay estate taxes for estates with assets (including life insurance) over the estate tax exemption, can provide for assets to be held in trust and distributed over a period of time, and can allow for the management of assets if necessary due to incapacity.

 In DC, the following distributions would apply if you died without a will:

 See DC Code Title 19, Chapter 3 for a complete description of intestate distributions.

 If the intestate laws do not precisely reflect your wishes, a Will and/or a revocable living trust is necessary.

 Call today for a consultation with one of our caring and experienced Attorneys!